 Drive your future with an associate degree in diesel service technology.

 Interested in a career in medium and heavy duty truck service and repair?
 The Auto/Diesel Institute of Michigan was conceived and built to elevate technical training beyond anything previously available in the Midwest.
-As a student in our diesel service technology program, you’ll be taught by master technicians who will prepare you to take seven ASE certification exams and become a Master Certified Diesel Technician.
+As a student in our diesel service technology program, you’ll be taught by Automotive Service Excellence (ASE) master certified technicians/instructors who will prepare you to take seven ASE certification exams to become a ASE Master Medium/Heavy Truck Technician.

 - Learn diesel engine theory, engine diagnostics, transmissions, brakes, preventive maintenance, and more.

 - Train in a state-of-the-art, 43,000-square-foot facility outfitted with the same tools and equipment that professionals use on the job.

 - Get hands-on instruction from experienced ASE-certified professionals in small classes that allow you the attention you deserve.

 Of our graduates are employed or continuing their education